-Caitra Pūrṇimā, 3 April 2015 (Full moon of Caitra month)
+Caitra Pūrṇimā, 31 March (full moon of Caitra month)

 Significance: The tale is told that Indra once offended and drove away his guru Bṛhaspati, and in his guru’s absence Indra committed many wrong deeds.
 When Bṛhaspati at last returned, Indra asked how he might put his transgressions to rights.
-Bṛhaspati advised him to wander earth in penance.
+Bṛhaspati advised him to wander the earth in penance.
 Indra went on pilgrimage for a long time and at last felt suddenly that his burden had lifted.
-He discovered a Śiva-liṅgaṃ near this resting-place, and realised that Lord Śiva’s power had delivered him.
+Then he discovered a Śiva-liṅgaṃ near his resting-place and realised that Lord Śiva’s power had delivered him.
 Indra gratefully worshipped Śiva with golden lotuses and then had a temple constructed on the site.
 This place was at Madurai, Tamil Nadu.

-Caitra Pūrṇimā is also the time when Indra’s son/incarnation, Arjuna, was transformed into the gopi Arjunī, in order to experience the ultimate mystery of Śrī Kṛṣṇa; this story is given in Padma Purāṇa (5.74.60-198) and is also recounted exquisitely in this essay.
+Caitra Pūrṇimā is also the time when Indra’s son/incarnation, Arjuna, was transformed into the gopi Arjunī, so as to experience the ultimate mystery of Śrī Kṛṣṇa; this story is given in Padma Purāṇa (5.74.60-198) and is also recounted beautifully in this essay.

-Activities: Devendra pūjā is performed once a year at Mīnākṣi temple in Madurai, in memory of Indra’s role in the temple’s founding.
-Caitra Full Moon is also celebrated in the Koothandavar temple of Koovagam (near Villupuram), particularly by transgendered and bisexual people, who honour Arjuna’s transformation.
+Activities: Devendra pūjā is performed once a year at Mīnākṣi temple in Madurai, to remember Indra’s role in the temple’s founding.
+Caitra Full Moon is also celebrated in the Koothandavar temple of Koovagam (near Villupuram), particularly by transgender and bisexual people, who honour Arjuna’s transformation.

 Swami Śivananda teaches that this day is excellent for bountiful charitable works, as well as meditation upon devotion and redemption, as exemplified by the story of Indra.